vladp72/iffl/docs/README.md

 Output of NtQueryDirectoryFile
 [FILE_ID_BOTH_DIR_INFO documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_file_both_dir_information)

 Or types that do not have next element offset, but it can be calculated.
-Offset of the next element is size of this element data, plus optional padding to keep ext element propertly alligned
+Offset of the next element is size of this element data, plus optional padding to keep ext element properly aligned
 ```
                      -----------------------------------
                      |                                 |